soundtracks, video games

 After David García-Morales Inés set the tone for the series in the main game, the musical design of the Commandos-series from Beyond the Call of Duty thankfully went to Mateo Pascual.
 I know that sounds a little more mean than it is meant to, because I actually like the musical character that the previous composer set: this hushed style, sometimes too dramatic, sometimes too calm.
 What could have ended in a tabula rasa turns out to be a fresh cell treatment for García-Morales Iné's crumbling foundation after just a few tracks.

 Both composers pursue a similar synth instrumentalization: in both the main game and the add-on, drawn-out melodies waft out of the loudspeakers.
 But where Behind Enemy Lines aims for the most unagitated background sprinkling possible, Pascual relies on more dominant and consequently more concise melodies.
-Although some of them sound a little like The Settlers in camouflage outfits - and in the case of "Credits" like Barbie's pony farm - they very well underline the special nature of the Commandos-games.
+Although some of them sound a little like The Settlers in camouflage outfits - and in the case of Credits like Barbie Horse Adventures - they very well underline the special nature of the Commandos-games.

 01MenuMateo Pascual33/5